RumbleDB/rumbledb-tutorial/README.md

 Just put it in a directory of your choice, specially created for the tutorial.
 In this directory, we will also put datasets and a jupyter notebook.

+## Checking that the RumbleDB jar gets correctly executed

 To check that it works, open a command window, go to the directory, and try to run the following command:

     java -jar rumbledb-1.19.0-standalone.jar